kkrishnan90/Dependency-Download-in-Maven/README.md

    ```
     mvn clean install
     ```
    This will download all the required dependencies as given in pom.xml.
- To customise the URL and download directory.Modify the plugin as provided in the comment.
+   <br/> To customise the URL and download directory.Modify the plugin as provided in the comment.<br/>
 6. Edit the BASE URL, PATH and DOWNLOAD DIRECTORY in the plugin in pom.xml.
 7. Profile managment based on Operating System and all required profiles are issued in pom.xml.